lexnederbragt/doconce_demo/text1/text1.md

 Here is some plain text.

-Now we add some python code
+Now we add some python code with output

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~{.Python}